-Here is a script you can use for telling friends and family there has been a change in your employment status.
+Here are scripts you can personalize for telling friends, family, and interviewers that there has been a change in your employment status.
+Keep it simple.

-“My company experienced a round of layoffs last week and I was impacted.
+“My company experienced a round of layoffs, and I was impacted.
 I am moving forward with a targeted job search strategy and am looking forward to my next opportunity.”
-Do not over-explain.